RaffaelWalther/proposal-exceptionhandling/README.md

 ## Option 2:
 Generic Handling, Action consumes generic Method in BaseController and provides a Func-Delegate for getting Data and ViewModel.

+## Option 3:
+Similar to Option 2 but instead of a Method in BaseController a Filter (ExceptionWithLoggingFilterAttribute) is used.
+(Use http:localhost:5000/Home/Index2 to test)